Support to help you

 I can't say 'no' to distractions

 - Put distractions out of reach by ensuring that you have a suitable place to study.
-The University Library, for example, has several types of study areas and a wide range of facilities and resources.
+The University Libraries, for example, have several types of study areas and a wide range of facilities and resources.

 - An inability to say 'no' to distractions could be linked to one or more of the other obstacles listed in this section, eg a lack of self discipline.
 Check to see if any of them apply to you.